mathworks/Battery-Model-Parameter-Estimation-Using-Impedance-Data/README.md

 - Estimating a no-CPE circuit transfer function using a regular linear ECM (such a model can be simulated in Simulink)
 - Verify the no-CPE model using Simulink
 - Discuss advantages and disadvantages of CPEs for simulation

+## Getting Started

+Follow these steps to download the project and explore the example.

+#### Download the submission

+- Use the GitHub repository path above and clone it to a local PC directory to save the project files, or

+- Get a local copy of the project directly from MATLAB®, by using Simulink® ➡ Project from Git

+Start the MATLAB® project by clicking on the file **BatteryImpedanceStudy_git.prj**.
+This will load the necessary parameters and then run the simulation by using the MATLAB® Live Script **batteryCell_parameterEstimation.mlx**.

+#### Start exploring

+Open and explore the MATLAB® Live Script **batteryCell_parameterEstimation.mlx**.

 ## Practical Frequency Range for Li-ion Battery Impedance Spectroscopy